-Over the past several years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
-The recommended phase-out mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical code R410A.
+The recommended phase-out mandates are expected to have the HVAC industry move to a more earth friendly refrigerant with a technical label R410A.
 R410A has been shown to be safer for the environment.

 In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed which permits your Oklahoma City area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service a while longer.
-The purpose of these Dry Charged Units is to provide the greater Oklahoma City area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+The reason for these Dry Charged Units is to offer the greater Oklahoma City area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Why would I buy a R-410A refrigerant system?

-Current R-410A systems have many benefits to Oklahoma City homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Oklahoma City homeowners that Dry Charge units do not.
 A sample of the benefits include:

 - Modern technology to lessen humidity